 The key assumptions concerning the future and other key sources of estimation uncertainty at the reporting date, that have a significant risk of causing a material adjustment to the carrying amounts of assets and liabilities within the next period, are described below.
-The Group based its assumptions and however, may change due to market changes or circumstances arising that are beyond the control of the Group.
+The Company based its assumptions and estimates on parameters available when the financial statements were prepared.
+Existing circumstances and assumptions about future developments, however, may change due to market changes or circumstances arising that are beyond the control of the Company.
 Such changes are reflected in the assumptions when they occur.